 Robert Sutton, MD, MSCE Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - University of Pittsburgh School of Medicine, Pittsburgh, PAInternshipPediatrics - The Children's Hospital of Philadelphia, Philadelphia, PAResidencyPediatrics - The Children's Hospital of Philadelphia, Philadelphia, PAFellowshipPediatric Critical Care Medicine - The Children's Hospital of Philadelphia, Philadelphia, PABoard CertificationPediatric Critical CarePediatrics Titles and Academic Titles Attending Physician, Pediatric Critical Care MedicineAssistant Professor of Anesthesiology and Critical Care, Perelman School of Medicine at the University of Pennsylvania Departments and Services Department of Anesthesiology and Critical Care MedicinePediatric Intensive Care Unit (PICU) Publications PapersChapters 2010Niles DE, Nishisaki A, Sutton RM, Brunner S, Stavland M, Mahadevaiah S, Meaney PA, Maltese MR, Berg RA, Nadkarni VM.
 Analysis of transthoracic impedance during real cardiac arrest defibrillation attempts in older children and adolescents: Are stacked-shocks appropriate?
 Resuscitation.
 2010 Aug 12.
 [Epub ahead of print] Read the abstract.Donoghue A, Nishisaki A, Sutton R, Hales R, Boulet J. Reliability and validity of a scoring instrument for clinical performance during Pediatric Advanced Life Support simulation scenarios.
 Resuscitation.
 2010 Mar;81(3):331-6.
 Epub 2010 Jan 4.
 Read the abstractNishisaki A, Donoghue AJ, Colborn S, Watson C, Meyer A, Brown CA 3rd, Helfaer MA, Walls RM, Nadkarni VM.
 Effect of just-in-time simulation training on tracheal intubation procedure safety in the pediatric intensive care unit.
 Anesthesiology.
 2010 Jul;113(1):214-23.
-Read the abstract Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Read the abstract Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.